wangkang1022/DM-SiameseNet/README.md

 ## References
 Our code is based on Li's contribution.
-Specifically, except for our core design, Siamese network , everything else （e.g. backbone, dataset, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/WenbinLee/DN4.
+Specifically, except for our core design, double measures , everything else （e.g. backbone, dataset, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/WenbinLee/DN4.

 #Contact
 - 897893203@qq.com